kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - DEMO part 2
     - start up separate independent config to monitor the direct and dhcp configs that are still running:
-    - mdc monitor, dc up
+    - mdc monitor, dc up, dc logs -f
     - [switch to present head and show grafana]
         - see about 5ms of latency in normal operation
     - [switch to slides]